Get your ticket masked and prevent points from being added to your record.

 The Courtesy Notice will indicate whether or not you are eligible for traffic school and the instructions for taking care of the ticket.
 A list of licensed schools is also included.
 You will be required to pay an administrative fee to the court

 for the privilege of going to traffic school.
 This fee is separate from any fee you pay a traffic school.

-Safe2Drive's traffic school and defensive driving programs are approved in nearly all counties in California.
+Safe2Drive's traffic school course is accepted in all counties in California.